Maximizing efficiency in your paint shop

 About the Author

-Jason Garfoot is a senior application engineer at 3M.
+Jason Garfoot is the global portfolio manager of paint application solutions at 3M.
 He has been in the collision and refinish industry for over 20 years and has had nearly every role in a collision shop, working his way up from a detailer to lead painter.
 He also is an award-winning airbrush artist and has had his work published in many different magazines.
 In recent years, he has taken a more consultative role, helping many companies and shops develop new processes, products to increase efficiency in the collision repair industry.
 He teaches paint shop efficiency classes and implementation practices for painters, shop owners, and body shop organizations all over North America and Central Europe.
 He has education and degrees in collision repair, engineering, and biology.

 Sponsored Recommendations